faizzul95/ci3.2based/Services-Notes.md

 ==============================================================================================

-ADDITIONAL NOTES FOR SearchProcessors :
+ADDITIONAL NOTES FOR SearchProcessors:

-structure function :
+Function Structure:

- execute($filter = NULL, $fetchType = 'get_all', $cache_files_name = NULL)
+execute($filter = NULL, $fetchType = 'get_all', $cache_file_name = NULL)

-    1 - param1 = $filter - receive and array for query. default is NULL.
+	1) Parameter 1 ($filter): Receives an array for the query.
+The default value is NULL.
-    2 - param2 = $fetchType (2nd param) only can receive value below :-
+	2) Parameter 2 ($fetchType): Can only accept the following values:
-            a) get_all (default) - get all data,
+		a) get_all (default) 	- Retrieves all data.
-            b) get - get single data,
+		b) get 					- Retrieves a single data.
-            c) count_rows - return total row
+		c) count_rows 			- Returns the total number of rows.
-            d) toSql - return string of query
+		d) toSql 				- Returns the query string.
-    3 - param3 = $cache_files_name - will cache the result. it will help to serve data more faster when cache is exist. default is NULL
+	3) Parameter 3 ($cache_file_name): Caches the result.
+This enhances data retrieval speed when the cache exists.
+The default value is NULL.